marknormanread/cocorosim/README.md

 # cocorosim

-Underwater swarm robotics simulation, developed as part of the CoCoRo project.
+Underwater swarm robotics simulation, which I led the development of when I was part of the EU-funded CoCoRo project.

 This code was originally hosted on a University of Graz (the coordinating partners of the CoCoRo project, under which this simulation was built) website.
 That website has since gone down, for reasons unknown to me.